Kliofem

 Frequently Asked Questions

-Will I have periods whilst taking Kliofem?
+Will I have periods on Kliofem?

-How long can I stay on Kliofem?
+How long can I take Kliofem?

 Dr. Ross Elledge